 5. Fraser Studios

 Aberdeen has many student-friendly neighbourhoods.
-Each one suits different lifestyles.
-Choose a neighbourhood according to what matters to you.
+Each one suits different lifestyles, and students can choose a neighbourhood according to what matters to them.
 You might want to be near universities, find affordable choices, or enjoy a lively social scene.
 Here are some of the best neighbourhoods to consider:

 1. Old Aberdeen - If you’re studying at the University of Aberdeen, this is the ultimate student spot.
 Old Aberdeen has cobblestone streets, historic buildings, and green spaces.
 Popular housing here includes Trinity Court and Froghall.